Project history

 We are very grateful to Alberto Campagnolo who supported the project throughout on a voluntary basis.

-We would also like to acknowledge former colleagues at London Metropolitan Archives who have contributed to the project: Matthew Payne, Ann Stewart and Liz Yamada.
+We would also like to acknowledge former colleagues at The London Archives who have contributed to the project: Matthew Payne, Ann Stewart and Liz Yamada.